getodk/docs/docs/central-api-submission-management.rst

 **GET /v1/projects/{projectId}/forms/{xmlFormId}/submissions/{instanceId}/edit**

-*(introduced: version 1.2)*\
+.. raw:: html

-This endpoint redirects the user to an Enketo-powered page that allows the user to interactively edit the submission.
-Once the user is satisfied, they can perform the submission update directly through the Enketo interface.

-The Enketo instance is already hosted inside of ODK Central.
-There is no reason to create or use a separate Enketo installation.

-This endpoint is intended for use by the Central administration frontend and will not work without it.
+  <p><em>(introduced: version 1.2)</em></p><p>This endpoint redirects the user to an Enketo-powered page that allows the user to interactively edit the submission.
+Once the user is satisfied, they can perform the submission update directly through the Enketo interface.</p><p>The Enketo instance is already hosted inside of ODK Central.
+There is no reason to create or use a separate Enketo installation.</p><p>This endpoint is intended for use by the Central administration frontend and will not work without it.
 In particular, the user must be logged into the Central administration site for Enketo editing to work.
-If there is no Central authentication cookie present when Enketo is loaded, the browser will then be redirected by Enketo to a Central login page.
+If there is no Central authentication cookie present when Enketo is loaded, the browser will then be redirected by Enketo to a Central login page.</p>

 .. dropdown:: Request